 # About Certificates

-Mitmproxy can decrypt encrypted traffic on the fly, as long as the client trusts its built-in certificate authority.
-Usually this means that the mitmproxy CA certificates have to be installed on the client device.
+Mitmproxy can decrypt encrypted traffic on the fly, as long as the client trusts mitmproxy’s built-in certificate authority.
+Usually this means that the mitmproxy CA certificate has to be installed on the client device.

 # Quick Setup

-By far the easiest way to install the mitmproxy certificates is to use the built-in certificate installation app.
-To do this, just start mitmproxy and configure your target device with the correct proxy settings.
+By far the easiest way to install the mitmproxy CA certificate is to use the built-in certificate installation app.
+To do this, start mitmproxy and configure your target device with the correct proxy settings.
 Now start a browser on the device, and visit the magic domain mitm.it.
 You should see something like this: